 Sort through what you have.
-Find things that have they are been sitting in storage or boxes.
+Find things that have they have been sitting in storage or boxes.
 Chances are if they are sitting in a box you don’t need it.

 15. Prescription Glasses/Sunglasses

-Once upon a time, those glasses had purpose to help you see.
+Once upon a time, those glasses had a purpose of helping you see.
 Now they are just collecting dust.